KDE/documentation-develop-kde-org/content/docs/plasma/widget/qml.md

 Labels (which are just fancy Text items which follow Plasma's colors) have a default font size, which means they have their own default height.
 So they will be stacked on top of each other.

-Note that if the `ColumnLayout` is taller than it's contents, the children will have spacing between them.
+Note that if the `ColumnLayout` is taller than its contents, the children will have spacing between them.

 ![QML Label above another QML Label](columnlayout.png)